 No one has an instruction guide on what a mother-in-law is supposed to do or say to make her relationship with her new daughter-in-law a comfortable one.
 No one talks about how to make this relationship work between two virtual strangers.
 And because of this both the mother-in-law and the daughter-in-law often fumble and stumble while they figure out how to make this unique relationship work for them both.

 Although it took me some time to understand this, I was eventually able to smooth out the bumps and wrinkles that had cropped up between my daughter-in-law and me.
-Between the two of us we created a relationship that fit well for the two of us—one of which we have been proud.
+Between the two of us, we created a relationship that fits well for the two of us—one of which we have been proud.

 Getting off on the right foot with your daughter-in-law helps both you and your daughter-in-law build a strong, solid foundation for the years to come.
 It also allows your son and his bride to focus on what is most important to them—the two of them.

 Here are some tips to help you start this new journey into the world of in-law relationships (tips that will help you come from a place of knowledge, openness and willingness)

 1. Get to know your daughter-in-law for who she is

 Develop a relationship with her that is independent of your son.
 Get to know what she likes, dislikes, her hobbies, and so on.
 What do you have in common; what are your differences?
 How can you work with the differences so that you do not allow them to hold you back in building your relationship with her?

 2. The more you cultivate this relationship the easier it will be for both of you to be who you are when you are together.